allaliamine/Typing-Speed-App/README.md

 - **WPM Calculation**: Measures your typing speed in words per minute.
 - **Real Time Tracking**: Mistakes are highlighted in red while the users are typing, giving them the opportunity to see where corrections are needed.
 - **User Interface**: A simple and user-friendly GUI that presents your results and allows you to retake the test or exit the application.
-- **Error Tracking**: Counts the number of incorrectly typed characters.
+- **Error Tracking**: Counts the number of incorrectly and correctly typed characters.

 ## Requirements

-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 17 or higher
 - An IDE for Java (e.g., IntelliJ IDEA, Eclipse, or NetBeans)

 ## Technologies Used